snastase/snastase.github.io/_pages/talks.md

 ---
 ## Invited talks

+Bijsterboch, J., Bayrak, R. G., White, T., **Nastase, S. A.**, Ramanaa, P. R., & Vazire, S. (2022, June). *Open Science Room Panel: Open Publishing*.
+Invited panel discussion at the annual meeting of the Organization for Human Brain Mapping, Glasgow, Scotland.

+**Nastase, S. A.** (2022, March). *Ecological insights into the neural machinery for communication and cooperation*.
+Invited talk at the Music Cognition Lab at Princeton University, Princeton, NJ.

+**Nastase, S. A.** (2022, February). *Speaker–listener neural coupling underlies successful communication*.
+Invited talk at the Columbia Narrative Medicine Program, New York, NY.

 **Nastase, S. A.** (2021, November). *Ecological perspectives on the neural machinery for communication and cooperation*.
 Invited talk at the Institute for Research in Fundamental Sciences (IPM), Tehran, Iran.

 **Nastase, S. A.** (2021, August). *Ecological perspectives on the neural machinery for communication and cooperation*.
 Invited talk at University of Western Ontario, London, ON, Canada.